SimpsonGSD/P4EditVS/README.md

 * The extension does not send or collect any information, settings are only stored locally.
 * Checkout/revert state is only determined by file read-only flag.
 * For more advanced functionality see the offical P4VS extension.
+* Time-lapse View may not jump to the right line if you already have a window open for that file - a p4v bug

 ## Troubleshooting